 Refer to the AWS Pricing guide to see the most recent costs in your region.
-As of writing, estimated Datical EC2 instance monthly costs in US West is $281.
+As of writing, the estimated Datical EC2 instance monthly costs in US West is $281.
 RDS is dependent on your database size.
 Request current Datical software licensing costs here.

 Disaster Recovery and High Availability

-If Datical goes down, your mission critical systems will not be impacted.
+If Datical goes down, your mission-critical systems will not be impacted.
 This will only prevent you from updating your database schema during downtime.

 You can optionally leverage AWS Disaster Recovery and High Availability for EC2 and RDS.
 Refer to the following documents for more information: